slemire/slemire.github.io/_posts/2020-03-21-htb-writeup-forest.md

 ![](/assets/images/htb-writeup-forest/forest_logo.png)

-Forest is a nice easy box that go over some Active Directory vulnerabilities such as pre-authentication not enabled which allows an attacker to crack a user's hash offline, as well as ACLs abuse which we leverage in this case to give ourselves DCsync rights on the domain.
-I used Bloodhound with aclpwn to automate the attack path.
+Forest is a nice easy box that go over two Active Directory misconfigurations / vulnerabilities: Kerberos Pre-Authentication (disabled) and ACLs misconfiguration.
+After I retrieve and cracked the hash for the service account I used aclpwn to automate the attack path and give myself DCsync rights to the domain.

 ## Summary

-- The service account `svc-alfresco` does not require kerberos preauthentication so we can retrieve and crack the hash
+- The service account `svc-alfresco` does not require kerberos preauthentication so we can retrieve and crack the hash offline
 - After running Bloodhound on the machine, we find that we have WriteDACL access on the domain
 - We can give ourselved DCSync rights, recover the administrator NTLM hash and psexec to get an administrator shell